EPIAHACKERS-HACKEPS/INGROUP_CHALLENGE_BACK/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the MIT.
 Refer to the LICENSE file for more details.
 <br><br><br><br>
 <h1><img src="https://flagsapi.com/ES/flat/64.png" height="35"> Español</h1>